mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 *What is this thing?*

 She faintly heard some noise coming from it, and put it up to her ear.
-It was just static at first, but she listened closer and could faintly hear a voice saying "Altitu- **** -bing.
-Speed 27- ****.  -tation stable".
-She was confused at what she was hearing but listened to it more.

-"**** -entation now."
+It was just static, but she found herself continuing to listen.

 Linyu startled her from a trance-like fixation, standing in front of her with Liffa's robes and hae own wet clothes in hae hands.
 Thi knew where the listener had gone, and carried a look of disappointment.
 Thi felt for her hands and then ripped it from her hands and hid it in hae robes.